-STEP 5: Com plete and sign the Request for Taxpayer Id lentification Number (W-9) Substitute Request for Taxpay Homm W-9 Identification Number and Certification 1.
-Legal Name (as sh own on your income tax return) 2.Business Name, If different from Legal Name above e.g. Doing Business As (DBA) Name .
-3.Check ONLY ONE box below (see W-9 instructions for additional information) Individual or Sole Proprietor LLC filing as a sole proprietor Corporation U.C.
-Fling as Corporation U.C.
-Fling as Particularly Score State Government Tracescent LLC filing as \$-Corp Member thee Federal Government .
-Corp, Partnership or LLC, check one box below if applicable: 5.
-If exempt from ba ckup withholding, check here: street, and apt. or suite no.) For office use 7.
-City, state, and Zi P code The Legal Name, Address and TIN must be filled in completely and the document signed for the forms to be accepted.
-8.Taxpayer Iden dification Number (TIN) , Enter your EIN OF SSN in the appropriate box to the right (do not enter bot th) Social security number For individuals, this is your social security number (SSN).
+STEP 5: Complete and sign the Request for Taxpayer Identific ation Number (W-9) Substitute Request for Taxpayer FORT W-9 Identification Number and Certific etian Meditinoution reminer and continuous 1.
+Legal Name (as shown on your income tax return) 2.Business Name, if different from Legal Name above e.g. Doing Business As (DBA) Name 3.Check ONLY ONE box below (see W-9 instructions for additional information) Individual or Sole Proprietor LLC filing as a sole proprietor LLC filing as a sole proprietor S-Corp Local Government State Government Federal Government (Including tribet) Partnership LLC thing as 3-cosp (account and) For Corporation, S-Corp, Partnership or LLC, check one box below if applicable: Medical Attorney/Legal 5.
+If exempt from backup withholding, check here: 6.
+Address (number, street, and apt. or suite no.) For office use 7.
+City, state, and ZIP code The Legal Name, Address and TIN must be filled in completely and the document signed for the forms to be accepted.
+8.Taxpayer Identification Number (TIN) Enter your EIN OR SSN in the appropriate box to the right (do not enter both) Social security number For individuals, this is your social security number (SSN).
 For other entities, it is your employer identification number (EIN).
 OR NOTE: The EIN or SSN must match the Legal Name as reported to the IRS.
-For a resident alien, sole proprietor, or disregarded enaity, or to find out how to get a Taxpayer Identification Number, see the W9 instructions for guidelines on whose number to enter.
-Employer identification number on whose number to enter.
-9. Certification Under penalty of pe erjury, I certify that: • .
-The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me), and Internal Rever ct to backup withholding because: (a) I am exempt from back nue Service (IRS) that I am subject to backup withholding as a has notified me that I am no longer subject to backup withhol a result of a failure to report all interest or dividends, Jam a U.S. person (including a U.S. resident alien).
+For a resident alien, sole proprietor, or disregarded entity, or to find out how to get a Taxpayer Identification Number, see the W9 Instructions.
+If the account is in more than one name, see the W9 Instructions for guidelines on whose number to enter.
+9. Certification Under penalty of perjury, I certify that: The number shown on this form is my correct taxpayer identification number (or I an and n waiting for a number to be issued to me), I am not subject to backup withholding because: (a) I am exempt from backup withholding hitemail Revenue Service (IRS) that I am subject to backup withholding as a result of (c) the IRS has notified me that I am no longer subject to backup withholding, and of a failure to report all interest or dividends, I am a U.S. person (including a U.S. resident alien).
 SIGNATURE of U.S. PERSON Date